+Growing Down is my latest book and explores our deepening relationship with especially handheld devices.
 I argue that the appeal of today’s communications technologies, especially the need to be constantly connected and online, is deeply rooted in the most basic ways humans develop.
 Human relationship with technology mirrors the holding environment established between young children and their primary caregivers.
 The virtual world plays upon humanity’s deep yearning to reestablish that primary life-giving environment and to recall those first loving and caring relationships.
 By handling a phone and engaging online, humans revisit the exhilaration, fear, relief, and confidence of belonging, discovering, and gaining knowledge.
 Technology affords a space where the self can play, feel alive, and be real.
-In being neither good, nor bad nor neutral, technology and our relationship to devices demand our attention.
+In being neither good, nor bad nor neutral, technology and our relationship with devices demand our attention.